 The Architecture of Kopeshwar Temple Khidrapur

-The stone used in this temple is hard basalt rock, that is found in the Sahyadri range of mountains, the closest point being at 60 km away.
+The stone used in this temple is hard basalt rock, that is found in the Sahyadri range of mountains, the closest point being 60 km away.
 So, the stone must have been ported here via Panch Ganga and Krishna rivers.
 Most of our rivers had good waterways once upon a time.

 Let us look at the architecture of this beautiful temple in detail.

 The Swarga Mandap – an exquisitely carved structure, with a circular open ceiling is the most unique feature of this temple.
-I have not seen anything like anywhere in temples across India.
+I have not seen anything like this anywhere in temples across India.
 To the best of my knowledge, have never even heard of anything like this anywhere.

 Swarga Mandap is the first part of the temple that you see once you step in.
 It is detached from the main temple by a very small margin.
-The circular structure of Swarga Mandap is supported on 48 pillars, each of which is beautifully carved.
-Seen from outside, you can see the impression of an inverted lotus on the roof.
+The circular structure of Swarga Mandap is supported by 48 pillars, each of which is beautifully carved.
+Seen from the outside, you can see the impression of an inverted lotus on the roof.

 There are 12 horizontal spokes coming out on the ceiling, both inside and outside the structure.

 The inside edge has 12 deities carved on them.
 There are 8 deities of 8 directions, collectively called Digpals occupying their respective direction.
-In addition, there are 4 images of Vishnu, Kartik, Sun, and Shiva.
+In addition, there are 4 images of Vishnu, Kartik, the Sun, and Shiva.
 All the deities are riding their respective vehicles with their consorts except Kartik who is believed to be a Brahmachari or single.

 Figures are carved in a manner that if you stand in the middle, you will only see the deity riding alone.
 It is only when you step aside, you will see the consorts sitting behind them.
-You simply smile at the craft of the architect who designed it & you wonder when, why and how did we lose it all!
+You simply smile at the craft of the architect who designed it & you wonder when, why, and how did we lose it all!

 The circular stone slab on the floor called Rangshila is exactly the same size as the hole in the ceiling.
 It roughly measures 14 feet in diameter and is carved out of a single stone.
 Talk about mathematics in our temple architecture.